 - Article Updates

 I discovered this the hard way during a February session on Lake Natoma.
-8.19 miles, average heart rate of 152 BPM, 964 active calories.
+8.19 miles, 152 BPM average, 964 active calories.
 By mile 5, I was cooked.
 Not cardiovascularly.
 Muscularly.
 The engine had fuel (I’d finally fixed my nutrition strategy), but the chassis was falling apart.
 My paddle stroke shortened.
 My balance deteriorated in chop that wouldn’t have bothered me at mile 2.
 I finished, but ugly.

 Key Takeaways